ajitgoel/Notes/Azure-203-204-Exam/Azure204-ExamQuestionsDump.md

 What should you do?

 - A. Process all Azure Blob storage events by using Azure Event Grid with a subscriber Azure Function app.
-- B. Enable the change feed on the storage account and process all changes for available events.
+- ==B. Enable the change feed on the storage account and process all changes for available events.==
 - C. Process all Azure Storage Analytics logs for successful blob events.
 - D. Use the Azure Monitor HTTP Data Collector API and scan the request body for successful blob events.